-"Red Road” reps an impressive feature debut for Brit writer-helmer Andrea Arnold.
-Cannes contender about a Glaswegian surveillance camera operator seeking out an ex-jailbird builds up an atmospheric miasma of suspense, then fumbles the last act.
-"Road” looks headed down specialist release path, albeit with numerous fest detours.
+Sensual, dark in every sense, but a touch derivative, “Red Road” reps an impressive feature debut for Brit writer-helmer Andrea Arnold, an Oscar-winner for her knockout short “Wasp.”
+Cannes contender about a Glaswegian surveillance camera operator (Kate Dickie) seeking out an ex-jailbird (Tony Curran) for mysterious reasons builds up an atmospheric miasma of suspense, then fumbles the last act with an overwrought reveal.
+Given its unflinching take on femme sexuality and expressionist visuals, comparisons with work by Jane Campion (“In the Cut”) and Lynne Ramsay (Morvern Callar”) seem inevitable, but “Road” looks headed down specialist release path, albeit with numerous fest detours.

 Pic is first production out of the gate for the Advance Party concept, a project that aims to make a series of films by different directors, all set in Scotland, and all based around the same core group of characters developed by Lone Scherfig (“Wilbur Wants to Kill Himself”) and Anders Thomas Jensen (“Brothers”), regular employees for Danish co-producer Zentropa.

 Although Arnold gets sole writing credit for “Road,” Danish influence is palpable in plot’s muted but still melodramatic climax which hinges on a psychological twist that slightly strains credibility.